guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

-# LSTM for Human Activity Recognition
+# LSTMs for Human Activity Recognition

 Human activity recognition using smartphones dataset and an LSTM RNN.
 Classifying the type of movement amongst six categories:
 - WALKING,